 CALIFORNIA TAXES.
-The assets of the trust will include shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
+Chapman and Cutler LLP has examined the income tax laws of the State of California to determine their applicability to the California Municipal Portfolio of Closed-End Funds Trust (the "California Trust") and to the holders of units of the California Trust who are full time residents of the State of California.
+The assets of the California Trust will include shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
 The RICs will hold, among other things, one or more of the following: (i) interest bearing obligations issued by or on behalf of the State of California or a local government in California (the "California Bonds") or (ii) interest bearing obligations issued by the government of Puerto Rico, Guam or the Virgin Islands (the "Possession Bonds" and, collectively with the California Bonds, the "Bonds").
 The discussion in this section is based on the assumption that: (i) the Bonds were validly issued by the State of California or a local government in California, or by the government of Puerto Rico, Guam or the Virgin Islands, as the case may be, (ii) the interest on the Bonds is excludable from gross income for federal income tax purposes, and (iii) with respect to the Possession Bonds, the Possession Bonds and the interest thereon are exempt from all state and local taxation.
 This disclosure does not address the taxation of persons other than full-time residents of the State of California.

-If you are an individual, you may exclude from taxable income for purposes of the California Personal Income Tax dividends received from the trust that are properly reported by the trust as exempt-interest dividends for California Personal Income Tax purposes in written statements furnished to you.
-The portion of the trust's dividends reported as California exempt-interest dividends may not exceed the amount of interest the trust receives during its taxable year on obligations the interest on which, if held by an individual, is exempt from taxation by the State of California, which may include interest received from Possession Bonds, and the amount of California exempt-interest dividends the trust receives from the RIC Shares, reduced by certain non-deductible expenses.
-The trust may designate California exempt-interest dividends only if the trust qualifies as a regulated investment company under the Internal Revenue Code of 1986, and, if at the close of each quarter of its taxable year, (i) at least 50% of the value of the total assets of the trust consists of obligations the interest on which when held by an individual, is exempt from taxation by the State of California or (ii) at least 50% of the value of the total assets of the trust consists of interests in other entities qualifying as regulated investment companies for federal income tax purposes.
+If you are an individual, you may exclude from taxable income for purposes of the California Personal Income Tax dividends received from the California Trust that are properly reported by the California Trust as exempt-interest dividends for California Personal Income Tax purposes in written statements furnished to you.
+The portion of the California Trust's dividends reported as California exempt-interest dividends may not exceed the amount of interest the California Trust receives during its taxable year on obligations the interest on which, if held by an individual, is exempt from taxation by the State of California, which may include interest received from Possession Bonds, and the amount of California exempt-interest dividends the California Trust receives from the RIC Shares, reduced by certain non-deductible expenses.
+The California Trust may designate California exempt-interest dividends only if the California Trust qualifies as a regulated investment company under the Internal Revenue Code of 1986, and, if at the close of each quarter of its taxable year, (i) at least 50% of the value of the total assets of the California Trust consists of obligations the interest on which when held by an individual, is exempt from taxation by the State of California or (ii) at least 50% of the value of the total assets of the California Trust consists of interests in other entities qualifying as regulated investment companies for federal income tax purposes.